Hamiltonian equations of motion of quadratic gravity: Conclusions

 We have presented the linearized version of the Hamiltonian equations of motion, performing the longitudinal-transverse decomposition of the spatial tensors.
 Since the decomposition is orthogonal, each mode gets is own equation of motion.
 We have performed this and the nonperturbative analysis without fixing the arbitrary functions that are associated with the first-class constraints.
 The perturbative analysis has allowed us to perform an explicit check of the equivalence between the Hamiltonian equations of motion and the covariant ones.
 We have found that, when general-relativity terms are active, it is necessary to eliminate the longitudinal scalar mode $h^L$ in a specific way, which is equivalent to demand that the perturbative spatial metric is traceless.
 We emphasize that this condition is a requisite for the validity of the Hamiltonian formulation, at linear order in perturbations.
 More analysis is required in order to establish the explicit equivalence between both formulations at the level of the nonperturbative equations.
 This may lead to elucidate what are the conditions required on the arbitrary functions in the nonperturbative case.

-We expect that the explicit form of the equations of motion, both the nonperturbative and perturbative versions cold be useful in different instances.
+Our study provides a missing part of the quadratic gravity theory, since the explicit form of the Hamiltonian equations of motion was not known previously.
+These equations are relevant on their own; they help to extract the physical features of the theory from a perspective different from the usual covariant formulation.
+We expect that the explicit form of the equations of motion, both the nonperturbative and perturbative versions, could be useful in different instances.
 As an example, we have studied the case of homogeneous and isotropic configurations coupled to a perfect fluid.
 We have obtained explicit solutions that exhibit consistent physical features.

 The invertibility of $G^{ijkl}$ requires in particular that the coupling constant of the $R_{\mu\nu} R^{\mu\nu}$ term cannot be turned off.
 As a consequence, the Hamiltonian formulation of this case is not continuously connected to the Hamiltonian formulation of general relativity; that is, one cannot obtain the ADM Hamiltonian of general relativity as a smooth limit of the case we have considered here.
 Other cases of values of the coupling constants can be considered as well.
 Besides the issue of the smooth connection to general relativity, there is an interesting case where the theory acquires a conformal invariance ($\upsilon_3 = 0$), which is the widely known case of Weyl gravity.